Leo-Lem/summer25/EMSE/seminar.md

  ![[assignments.png]]
 ## Validity
 1. Internal: can observed effect be attributed to studied variables?
-2. External: how well do the results generalize? (to larger population, other settings, etc.)
+2. External: how well do the results generalise? (to larger population, other settings, etc.)
 3. Construct: is the right thing tested/measured?
 4. Conclusion: are conclusions statistically sound?
 ## [[3.
 Rahe_FSE_2025.pdf]]: Programming students' GenAI use